 I’ve long been intrigued by the concept of homeschooling.
 My parents are both educators who have embraced homeschooling, though they never chose this path for themselves.
 In the past few weeks, when our local school system gave parents the option of in-person or virtual learning, like many of you, I went through a major ordeal trying to weigh my options.
-At first, I was going to send my son in.
+At first, I considered an in-person return.
 Then, I got their COVID readiness plan, and the safety precautions were awfully light.
 That worried me.

 I had to take it back to my Peaceful Parenting philosophy.
 I believe that children are curious, intelligent people who will learn even if they aren’t being actively taught.
 So, I started reading in earnest about homeschooling and how it’s done.
 I got a lot of advice about what worked for other people, but advice about how to make a decision for myself was sparse.
 So, I’m going to share with you a little of what I discovered.